datasketch/hugo-titi/README.md

 ```

 ## banner
-Render a banner and can be used with the following parameters
+Render a banner and can be used with the following parameters:

 :bookmark:: Accepts markdown syntax

-+ h - height of the banner in percentage **(required)**
++ height - height of the banner in percentage **(required)**
 + image - background image
 + bg - background color
 + color - text color